How to Prepare for CLAT in 3 Months?

 In this section, you’ll be expected to go through multiple 450-word essays and answer the questions that follow them.
 Sourced from contemporary works, historical fiction, and relevant non-fiction, these passages will be at a normal 12th-standard course level.
 Here are the topics and types of questions you will face:

-• Understand the meaning of various words and phrases in the context that they are used in the passage
+- Understand the meaning of various words and phrases in the context used in the passage.

 CLAT current affairs and GK important topics

 You’ll be asked to read 450-word passages sourced from journalistic pieces and other news items.
 The goal is to assess your general awareness of legal information, current affairs, and other significant events from Indian history.
-But rest assured, you won’t need any additional knowledge beyond the information presented in the passages to answer the proceeding questions.
-These are the topics that your prep should cover:
+Answers to the questions in the GK are not given in the passage.
+It has to be done with the additional knowledge are the topics that your prep should cover:

 CLAT legal reasoning important topics